cncoulter/Graph_Paper/fork.md

 After you finish forking Graph Paper to make your own website, let us know!

-Send Cam a [tweet](https://twitter.com/camncoulter) or an [email](https://www.cncoulter.com/about/), or if you want, you can write a blog post which shows off your site and explains how you set it up.
+Send Cam a [tweet](https://twitter.com/camncoulter) or an [email](https://www.cncoulter.com/about/), or if you want, submit a blog post that shows off your site and explains how you set it up.
 You can email your blog post to Cam or submit it via pull request.
-We ask that any blog posts you send us are licensed under a [Creative Commons license](https://creativecommons.org/).
+We ask that any blog posts you send us are licensed under the <a href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a> (CC BY-SA 4.0).